ijprest/tools/_show-usage.md

 printing help text.
 If not specified, it will use the filename of the source script.

+See the section below on [specifying help text](#specifying-help-text) for information on how to annotate your script with help text.

+### Listing available subcommands

-If you have subcommands, and want to enumerate your subcommands (see [below](#specifying-help-text-for-sub-commands)), modify your `--help` handler to be something like the following:
+If you have subcommands, and want to enumerate your subcommands, modify your `--help` handler to be something like the following:

 ```cmd
 :--help